CarlWright/NGerlguten/doc/erlguten_tests.md

 ### eg_tmo_test

-When you run eg:tmo_test:file(). it produces a 9 page PDF from the file process.xml.
+When you run eg:tmo_test:file(), it produces a 9 page PDF from the file process.xml.
 The contents are some Erlang software development standards.
 This code produces the PDF based on the content of the XML file.
 Within this test program are functions to produce tables in a PDF.
 It produces the revision history table on the second page and it is used to format the section headings between the lines.
 This is a sophisticated example of using the pdf modules to format a document.

 ### tmo_doc